ybalkind/davidklaing.github.io/notes/articles/prototyping-at-the-speed-of-thought.md

 ---
 layout: page
-title: "Prototyping at the speed of thought (Tom Chi)"
+title: "Prototyping at the speed of thought — Tom Chi"
 published: true
 ---